TomasVotruba/tomasvotruba.com/resources/posts/2025/2025-03-12-create-weird-fun-phpstan-rules.md

             return [];
         }

-        // what is parameter name?
+        // what is the parameter name?
         $parameterName = $node->var->name->toString();
         if ($parameterName !== 'userId') {
             return [];